10 Good Reasons to get your Ropes Whipped

 Let us examine the stopgap alternatives to whipping.

-Sealing the end of a rope with a heat gun or a lighter may look neat, but it will not be long before it cracks and fractures leaving you back at square one.
-Therefore, heat sealing should only be considered the first step in the rope-finishing process.
+Sealing the end of a rope with a heat gun or a lighter may look neat, but it will not be long before it cracks and fractures, leaving you back at square one.
+Therefore, heat sealing should only be considered the first step in the rope-finishing process. - Taping

-Wrapping the end of a rope with self-adhesive PVC (polyvinyl-chloride) tape may be effective as a short-term measure but can be unsightly if applied clumsily, and PVC will go brittle and lose adhesion over time resulting in the tape unwrapping.
+Wrapping the end of a rope with self-adhesive PVC (polyvinyl chloride) tape may be effective as a short-term measure but can be unsightly if applied clumsily.
+Over time, PVC will become brittle and lose adhesion, resulting in the tape unwrapping. - Heat Shrink

-DIY heat shrink tubing may last a little longer, but it was primarily designed for bundling electrical cables.
-Polyolefin is superior to PVC but will still not be as weather and abrasion resistant as the rope.
-Insufficient wall thickness is a common cause of failure, and the initial diameter and shrink ratio are critical to a successful tight fit.
+DIY heat shrink tubing may last a little longer but was primarily designed for bundling electrical cables.
+Polyolefin is superior to PVC but will still not be as weather and abrasion-resistant as the rope.
+Insufficient wall thickness is a common cause of failure, and the initial diameter and shrink ratio are critical to a successful tight fit. - Knots

-A stopper knot at the end of a rope will not easily pass through small apertures and gaps, e.g. sheaves, blocks, and fairleads, and the bulk will prove a nuisance generally when in use.
+A stopper knot at the end of a rope will not easily pass through small apertures and gaps, such as sheaves, blocks, and fairleads, and its bulk will generally prove a nuisance when in use.

-A Stitching and Whipping process is the most effective long-term method of securing the ends of your rope, whether the rope will be used for mooring, anchoring, rigging or any other onboard application.
+Stitching and Whipping is the most effective long-term method of securing the ends of your rope, whether the rope will be used for mooring, anchoring, rigging or any other onboard application.

 The Stitching and Whipping Method is also known as Palm and Needle Whipping.
 The end of any rope may not only be handled a great deal during use onboard, but it will also experience a surprising degree of potentially damaging impact through dragging, clawing, scraping, pulling, bumping, and flapping.